hashcloak/Meson/docs/docs/docs.md

 ## Other Blockchains

 We intend to add support for other chains but, for now, only Ethereum based transactions are supported.
-We are currently only running `Goerli` and `Rinkeby` testnets but you can run a provider with access to an rpc node of any Ethereum compatible chain such as `ETC` or `Mordor`.
+We are currently only running `Goerli` and `Rinkeby` testnets but you can run a provider with access to an RPC node of any Ethereum compatible chain such as `ETC` or `Mordor`.
 If you want help setting up a provider for another chain please get in contact with us at info@hashcloak.com!

 The steps needed to add a new Ethereum based chain are:

-- Obtain access to an rpc endpoint of the new chain.
+- Obtain access to an RPC endpoint of the new chain.
 - Change the `Provider.CBORPluginKaetzchen` to use the new service ticker.
-- Configure `currency.toml` with the new service.
+- Configure `currency.toml` with the new ticker.

-After updating those configuration files running a provider node should follow the same steps as detailed [above](#running-meson).
+After updating those configuration files, running a provider node should follow the same steps as detailed [above](#running-meson).